 In Hercules (1997) Hades says “Guys, relax.
 It’s only half-time” exactly at the 46-minute mark, the halfway point of the 92-minute movie.

 27) Bill Murray Is A Talented Bowler

 In Kingpin (1996) Bill Murray plays the infamous pro-bowler, Ernie McCracken.
-In addition to improvising nearly all of his lines, Murray actually bowled three strikes in a row on camera to a live audience in one take.
+Additionally, to improvising nearly all of his lines, Murray actually bowled three strikes during a row on camera to a live audience in one take.
 Their thunderous applause was real.

 Posted by Redditor u/Celestial_Inferno

 28) Bill Paxton’s Character’s Death In ‘Predator 2’ Made Him A Legend